 Genes that regulate protein catabolism are upregulated in adipose tissue.

 We found two major pathways of protein homeostasis in response to glucocorticoids.
 In concert with reductions in lean body (including muscle) mass (Figure 2B), we observed substantial muscle weakness in mice treated with dexamethasone (Figure 6A).
-In skeletal muscle, mRNA levels of the E3 ligases (Atrogin-1 and MuRF1 were induced) as were the proteosomal genes Psmd1 and 8 (Figure 6B).
-Similar inductions of the proteosomal genes were observed in subcutaneous adipose tissue from dexamethasone treated mice (Figure 6C).
+In a separate cohort, after one week of dexamethasone treatment skeletal muscle, mRNA levels of the E3 ligases (Atrogin-1 and MuRF1 were induced) as were the proteosomal genes Psmd1 and 8 (Figure 6B).
+Similar inductions of the proteosomal genes were observed in subcutaneous adipose tissue from mice treated with dexamethasone for 12 weeks (Figure 6C).

 In adipose tissue from Cushing’s patients, we observed inductions of both the proteosomal pathways (KEGG ID XXXX, q=; Figure 6D), but also an induction of genes involved in amino acid catabolism (Figure 6E) and a global downregulation of ribosomal genes (Figure 6F).
 Together these data support the hypothesis that protein catabolism and reductions of protein synthesis also occur in adipose tissue in response to glucocorticoid exposure.